bmfazio/to-do/README.md

 **Outcome:** pick final model for Karen

-* Evaluate 3, 4 common component mixture, also with different components for id = 0

-* See if bounding the ordered maxima vector helps fit and doesn't harm performance
+* Run full model with 1) five common, linear predictor w/peptide-denat interactions 2) free noise component

-**Outcome:** model table of results ready for interpretation
+**Outcome:** [MAJO] model table of results ready for interpretation

 * Try to fit with the imputation command -> see what errors pop up and ask what to do about them (if anything)